 Lighthouse Drives First Adoption of M365 by a Major Financial Services Organization

-Since March of 2020 Lighthouse has worked closely with a systematically important financial services institution (SIFI) to adopt and implement Microsoft 365 for archiving and eDiscovery in lieu of traditional third-party tools—paving the expanded adoption across the industry.
+Lighthouse worked closely with a systematically important financial services institution (SIFI) to adopt and implement Microsoft 365 for archiving and eDiscovery in lieu of traditional third-party tools—paving the way for expanded adoption across the industry.

 Download the case study PDF